sirrobot01/debrid-blackhole/README.md

 - The `auto_expire_links_after` Download links are deemed old after this time.
 The default value is `3d`.
 E,g `15s`, `1m`, `1h`, `1d`
 - The `rc_url`, `rc_user`, `rc_pass` keys are used to trigger a vfs refresh on your rclone.
 This speeds up the process of getting the files.
 This is useful for rclone users.
 T

-### Proxy

-#### **Note**: Proxy has stopped working for Real Debrid, Debrid Link, and All Debrid.
-It still works for Torbox.
-This is due to the changes in the API of the Debrid Providers.

-The proxy is useful in filtering out un-cached Debrid torrents.
-The proxy is a simple HTTP proxy that requires basic authentication.
-The proxy can be enabled by setting the `proxy.enabled` to `true` in the config file.
-The proxy listens on the port `8181` by default.
-The username and password can be set in the config file.

 ### Changelog